 Here are LCN’s top 10 tips for making a great impression when on a vacation scheme and getting the most out of the experience.

 There are many different kinds of career in the solicitors’ profession.
-Upon qualifying, solicitors tend to specialise in one area of law or ‘practice area’, which could be anything from intellectual property, to Islamic finance to family law.
+Upon qualifying, solicitors tend to specialise in one area of law which could be anything from intellectual property, to Islamic finance to family law.
 This article explores the process of choosing a practice area to specialise in and offers some advice on the various criteria to consider.